 Naturally enough their first questions are "when?" and "how will we know? (what will be the signs?)".
 Those are the kinds of questions we would ask.
-Not many people ask beforehand, "what does it mean?", although many did ask just that after the Temple was indeed destroyed - literally torn down stone by stone - by the Romans in 70 A.D., less than 40 years after this encounter between Jesus and the religious tour group.
+Not many people ask beforehand, "what does it mean?" although many did ask just that after the Temple was indeed destroyed - literally torn down stone by stone - by the Romans in 70 A.D., less than 40 years after this encounter between Jesus and the religious tour group.
 The early Christians had no trouble answering the question "what does it mean?" because they remembered what Jesus had said, how he had foretold this very event.

 They remembered also that Jesus went on to describe fateful events that would not only impact the world but that would give hints that the end was drawing near.
 You've heard the litany, for nervous Christians still run through the list, looking for a match with current events.
 Jesus enumerates them: wars and rumours of wars and insurrections; nations rising against nations; kingdoms against kingdoms; famines and plagues; and dreadful portents and great signs from heaven.
 That's the stuff that makes for great - and often not-so-great - movies, and books, and placards and no end of forecasts and prophecies.
-Funny how we don't hear anything any more about the 'prophesy' of Nostradamus that the world will end on Dec 21, 2012 - if the world ended I guess we missed it!
+Funny how we don't hear anything any more about the 'prophesy' of Nostradamus that the world will end on Dec 21, 2012 - or having run off the end of the Mayan calendar - I guess if the world ended we must have missed it!